 According to the leaked document, the Taiwan Life Insurance, a subsidiary company of the CTBC have asked its employees to give 高人傑 (Kao Jen-Chieh) the power of attorney to register for the CTBA general election.
 Looking further into this, it turns out Kao is on the ballot for the independent director position.

 Furthermore, upon examining the master-list of all 1650 registered voters.
-1471 are new members to the organisation, and 995 out of this 1471 newly registered member shared the same 15 email address.
+1471 are new members of the organisation, and 995 out of this 1471 newly registered member shared the same 15 email address.

-You do need to be the world greatest detective to come to a conclusion that this so-called CTBA general elections is rigged since day one.
+You do not need to be the world greatest detective to come to the conclusion that this so-called CTBA general election is rigged since day one.

 Just how obvious is the vote allocation in this election?
-Let’s take a look at the vote distribution in the independent director category, all the CTBC affiliated directors received the same amount of votes.
+Let’s take a look at the vote distribution in the independent director category.
+All the CTBC affiliated directors received almost the same amount of votes.